Last Updated on May 13, 2024 by Alice Benny

 Why You Should Prune Basil

-There are a few good reasons for trimming basil, including harvesting, spurring growth, growing new plants, and prohibiting it from going to seed.
+There are a few reasons for trimming basil, including harvesting, spurring growth, growing new plants, and prohibiting it from going to seed.
 Pruning helps extend the utility of the plant.
-Here are the highlights.
+Here’s what to know:

 Pruning to Harvest Basil